Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 Note!
 I added another city to each country for this example.

+If you havn't already read about circular packing read this: https://www.data-to-viz.com/graph/circularpacking.html

 ## Getting started

 For this example, you'll use the `cities.csv` again.